shwina/still-magic/_en/gloss.md

 :   FIXME

 **Tidy data**{:#g:tidy-data}
-:   As defined in {% include cite key="Wick2014" %}, tabular data is tidy if:
+:   As defined in {% include b key="Wick2014" %}, tabular data is tidy if:
     1. Each variable is in one column.
     2. Each different observation of that variable is in a different row.
     3. There is one table for each kind of variable.